marqo-ai/marqo/README.md

 ```

-You can then search using text as usual.
+You can then search the image field using text.

 ```python